ronanlevesque/GulPress/README.md

 ## Details

-*GulPress* is packed with a lot of goodies.
+**GulPress** is packed with a lot of goodies.
 Below is a list of all the things it will do for you:

 - Livereload on PHP, JS files and images changes (requires [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) extension).
 - Sass files compilation
 - ES6 syntax support (including modules - recommended)
 - JPG, PNG, GIF and SVG optimization
+- JS and CSS minification
-- JS tests with `gulp jshint`.
+- JS tests with `gulp jshint`
+- Notifications system.

 ## Folders structure